Callum Brown (footballer, born 1998)

 Callum L. Brown (born 27 April 1998) is a professional Australian rules footballer who currently plays for in the Victorian Football League (VFL), having previously played for the Collingwood Football Club in the Australian Football League (AFL).

-Son of former former Collingwood captain, Gavin Brown, he played for the Eastern Ranges in the TAC Cup before he was drafted to Collingwood in 2016 under the father–son rule.
+Son of former Collingwood captain, Gavin Brown, he played for the Eastern Ranges in the TAC Cup before he was drafted to Collingwood in 2016 under the father–son rule.

 Career

 State football

 Brown began playing in the TAC Cup with Oakleigh Chargers, but was cut from their under-16s and failed to make the under-18s.
 He then turned to the Eastern Ranges, where talent manager Len Villani pushed for him to join.
 He averaged 24 disposals over eight games and played in the 2015 TAC Cup Grand Final against Oakleigh Chargers.
 He also was selected for the 2016 TAC Cup Team of the Year.

 Brown represented Vic Metro at the 2016 AFL Under 18 Championships.
 In their match against Vic Country, he was named as one of the best after tallying 27 disposals and kicking a goal in the two point win.
 He was also named as one of the best in the final match of the Championships, against Western Australia, where the victory awarded them their first Division One title since 2012.
 His strong performances saw him selected for the season's All-Australian team.